 We headed to Venice beach on the second day of our trip and the promenade was full of cafes and beachside restaurants that looked right onto incredible shoreline which just seems to go on forever.

 The opposite edge of the promenade was lined with artists selling their work, psychics doing readings and just people with stalls for the sake of having a stall to put their boombox on blaring out music for all to hear.
 Yes, I used the word boombox because many of them were actually real boomboxes.

 That seems to be an accepted thing over in Los Angeles btw, everyone carries around portable speakers playing their own choice of songs and nobody seems to care.
 It’s a completely different world to the reactions and “tuts” you would get if you tried the same thing over here.

 Word of warning though, you’ll probably be handed a mixtape by loads of different guys.
 Don’t take it or they’ll hassle you for cash for the next ten minutes.
 Just politely decline and walk away.
 They won’t be the last mixtape guys you’ll meet in the city.

 As is to be expected in an area with such a huge beach/promenade, there were a number of surf shops and bike rental places.
-I highly recommended hiring a bike just to cruise the dedicated cycle track all the way along to Santa Monica pier and back again, the cost is pretty low and it is honestly the best way to see the entire beach between Venice beach and Santa Monica.
+I highly recommend hiring a bike just to cruise the dedicated cycle track all the way along to Santa Monica pier and back again, the cost is pretty low and it is honestly the best way to see the entire beach between Venice Beach and Santa Monica.